Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Emerging Needs

 \subsection{Need 4: Tool support for data labeling}

-38\% and 30\% of survey participants considered this need very important and important.
-As discussed in Section~\ref{sec:realworld}, driving data collected in on-road testing, such as point clouds and road images, are often used as training and test data in following development and testing.
-However, these driving data need to be labelled first before they are replayed in a simulation environment or reused to train and test a DL model.
-Two typical labels that data labelers need to add are 2D bounding boxes and semantic segmentation masks.
+As shown in Figure \ref{Fig:need}, 38\% and 30\% of survey participants rated this need \textit{very important} and \textit{important} respectively.
+Section~\ref{sec:realworld} has already discussed that driving data collected in on-road testing, such as point clouds and road images, are often used as test data.
+However, as mentioned by P8, \textit{these driving data need to be manually labelled and clipped first before they can be replayed in a simulation environment or reused to test a DL model.} Two typical labels are 2D bounding boxes and semantic segmentation masks.
 A 2D bounding box label includes the height and width of a detected object and the type of the object.
 And a semantic segmentation mask requires data labelers to manually segment all objects at pixel level.
 Given the massive amount of driving data collected from on-road testing, the labeling effort is enormous.
 While there have been some assistive labeling tools in recent years~\cite{joshi2020amazon, VoTT, sharma2019labelbox}, labeling driving data still requires many manual effort.
 For example, Amazon SageMaker~\cite{joshi2020amazon} can automatically assign labels for object detection and image segmentation tasks.
 But it requires data labelers to manually go through those labels and make corrections.
 Several ADS companies we have interviewed said they often outsourced the data labeling task to data labeling companies or used crowdsourcing platforms such as Amazon Mechanic Turks~\cite{paolacci2014inside}.
-However, even for manually labeled data, the label quality is still a concern, especially for safety-critical tasks like autonomous driving.
+However, even for manually labeled data, label quality is still a concern, especially for safety-critical tasks like autonomous driving.
 According to a recent study~\cite{northcutt2021pervasive}, several well-known datasets such as ImageNet are riddled with manual labeling mistakes.
-Therefore, ADS developers wish to get more tool support to analyze, recognize, and repair labeling errors in their driving data.
+Therefore, ADS practitioners wish to get more tool support to analyze, recognize, and repair labeling errors in their driving data.